Home QuickBooks For Construction QuickBooks Journal Entry

 Accrual Accounting

-QuickBooks supports cash and accrual accounting methods.
+QuickBooks supports both cash and accrual accounting methods.
 Utilize journal entries to accrue and defer expenses and revenues based on your chosen accounting method.
 Accrual accounting can provide a more accurate picture of your business’s financial health.

 Correct Historical Entries